Why I Quit Doing A Morning Gratitude Practice

 At some point in 2021 I started writing these experiences down on sticky notes (I love sticky notes by the way!).
 Quickly I had too many to keep on my desk so put them on the wall in my hallway.

-Some days I’d find myself pausing to look at it - I might read one note and get on with my day, other times I enjoyed reading through so many experiences.
+Some days I’d find myself pausing to look at it - I might read one note and get on with my day, other times I enjoyed reading through so many of them.
 This again, became another part of the whole experience of immersing myself in the real feelings of appreciation and gratitude.

 If anything I’ve shared stands out or interests you please do use it as part of your own journey of exploring gratitude - you might want to try my approach or use bits of it, totally up to you.